 Thankfully, accessing your credit is easy.
-You can check your business and personal credit side by side by setting up a free account with Nav.
+You can check your business and personal credit side by side with Nav.

-Find vendors that report to the credit bureaus.
+3. Find vendors that report to credit bureaus

 Are you trying to open vendor accounts to build your business credit profile?
-If so, it’s crucial to find a net 30 that report to the business credit bureaus.
+If so, it’s crucial to find a net-30 that reports to the business credit bureaus.

 Any net-30 vendor account might help you to stretch your company’s cash flow farther.
 But, only net-30s that report can potentially help you establish better business credit for the future.